tflori/dependency-injector/README.md

 This works in both versions &ast;<sup>2</sup> and can safely be used for testing.

+> We are using here the static methods from DI in the rest of the document.

 ## Advanced Usage

 We can not only store callbacks that are executed when a new instance is required.
 There are some other practical ways